yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Connects trade routes over water"
 	Applicable to: Building

+??? example  "Automatically built in all cities where it is buildable"
+	Applicable to: Building

 ??? example  "Creates a [improvementName] improvement on a specific tile"
 	Example: "Creates a [Trading Post] improvement on a specific tile"